ulumbagas/food_data-cleaning/README.md

 <br/>
 <h1 align="center">DATA CLEANING</h1>

-* **Fixed values containing inconsistent data types.** <br/>
+### Fixed values containing inconsistent data types. <br/>
-  	 Focuses on correcting inconsistent data types in the GPA column.
+This code focuses on correcting inconsistent data types in the GPA column.
 By resolving these inconsistencies enabling accurate analysis and interpretation of academic performance.<br/>

+In the GPA column, there are instances of inconsistent data, specifically "Personal" and "Unknown" values.
+Converting text data into average values can lead to erroneous data, thus in this case, I have replaced "Personal" and "Unknown" with "nan" to indicate that the GPA value cannot be identified or does not exist.
+This ensures the integrity of the dataset and avoids any misleading calculations or analysis.

 ```
 UPDATE food